 Once you have all the tangles combed out, gently rinse out the conditioner, allowing the water to flow in the direction of the hair so it doesn't add new tangles.
 Gently work out the conditioner with your fingers.

 I like to rinse until there's just a little conditioner left in the hair, but you can rinse it all out if you want.
+If I'm styling the hair into curls, leaving just a little bit of conditioner in the hair seems to help the curls hold better.

 Carefully squeeze the hair dry and comb it the way you want it.
 For dolls with rooted hair, look closely at the hair plugs to find out which way the hair should go.
 Lots of hair plugs close together is usually a sign that this is where the hair should be parted, with half the plugs going to one side and the other half to the other.